ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/advanced_soc/creating_peripheral.md

     output wire [3:0] led,
     ```

-7. Also add sw and led when instantiating the AXI Bus Interface S00_AXI, so that the code looks like the following:
+7. Also add sw and led when instantiating the AXI Bus Interface S00_AXI, so the code looks like the following:

     ```
     // Instantiation of Axi Bus Interface S00_AXI